SkepTiKalKloWn/RosterProject/README.md

 •   array of grades

-Include the following methods in the Student class:
+B. Include the following methods in the Student class:

 a.  an accessor (i.e., getter) for each instance variable from part B1